lalitsom/MultiKeys/README.md

 #### Download

+Download [latest version].
-Download [latest version]  *Stable version is not yet ready to downlaod.
+  *Stable version is not yet ready to downlaod.

 #### How to use
 1. Download the [latest version].